chrissnead/Home_Value_Analysis/README.md

 ### 4) Machine Learning Model & Flask
 Create a multivariable regression model , evaluate and make adjustments to land in the best predictive model.
 Create a flask app to interact with model.

-### 5) Market Trend Analysis
+### 5) Market Trend Analysis & Mapping
-perform analuysis on market trends and present in tableau or google sheets
+perform analysis on market trends and present in tableau or google sheets.
+Also provide some pricing summary in heatmap form.